• Skip to primary navigation

 Preparation Tips:

 Roast chili peppers in a single layer.
 Use a spatula to flatten cooking peppers.
-It will help shape them with square sides and that makes them easier to brown on several surfaces.
+It will help shape them with square sides, and that makes them easier to brown on several surfaces.

 Tuck tomatillos tightly into a smaller cast iron skillet.
-Then, you can turn and arrange them without having them roll around in pan.
+Then, you can turn and arrange them without having them roll around in the pan.

-Be sure to puree tomatillos briefly by themselves and pulse chop mixture once you add roasted chilis.
-Don't over blend.
+Be sure to puree tomatillos briefly by themselves and pulse-chop mixture once you add roasted chilis.
+Don't over-blend.

 Nutrition